-However, since 2000, the United States has backtracked on key commitments made in the Practical Steps, notably the CTBT; negotiation of a verified FMCT; the START process and the ABM Treaty.
+On this last point, the UK Government should be commended for its work to examine and experiment with potential methodologies in a future disarmament verification regime.
+This type of leadership by the British Government is all the more important and useful at this time, since, unfortunately, the United States, since 2000, has backtracked on key commitments made in the Practical Steps, notably the CTBT; negotiation of a verified FMCT; the START process and the ABM Treaty.
 The 2002 bilateral Strategic Offensive Reductions Treaty (SORT) with Russia fails to apply the principles of transparency, verification, and irreversibility.
-Furthermore, it could be argued that SORT fails to diminish the role of nuclear weapons in security policies, a duty consistent with NPT pledges.
-The Administration's position is that the 2000 commitments are only "political," that circumstances have changed, and that compliance with Article VI is demonstrated by a four-fold reduction in the size of its arsenal since the Cold War.
-What is at stake here is not just a U.S.-Russian issue.
+Furthermore, it could be argued that SORT fails to diminish the role of nuclear weapons in security policies, a duty consistence with NPT pledges.
+It is worth emphasizing that what is at stake here is not just a US-Russian issue.
 The Practical Steps, adopted at the 2000 NPT Review Conference, represent an international consensus on the means for compliance with Article VI.
-Good faith requires at a minimum that the United States put forward alternative means for compliance.
-This the United States has not done.
-It is simply not enough to say that the U.S. and Russian arsenals have been reduced when their potential to destroy the world remains the same.
+The US's recent failure to live up to its good faith commitments undermines not just the NPT, but the primacy of international law.

-Without active U.S. leadership, hopes for progress on nuclear non-proliferation and disarmament were dashed from the outset of the 2005 Review Conference, held at the UN in May 2005.
+In the absence of active US leadership, hopes for progress on nuclear non-proliferation and disarmament were dashed from the outset of the 2005 Review Conference, held at the UN in May 2005.
 The states parties were unable to even generate a timely working agenda and 15 out of 20 days were squandered on procedural battles.
 The procedural squabbles masked real debate on substantive political differences.
 The capacity to make substantive progress on disarmament or non-proliferation was thwarted despite efforts of the world's best diplomats.
 The 2005 agenda was stalled along several fault lines.
 The United States would not permit the commitments already made under the treaty review process to be the basis for a working agenda and focused on the proliferation threats posed by Iran and North Korea; Egypt demanded recognition of previous commitments, in particular regarding making the treaty universal; Iran baited the nuclear weapon states on their failure to make progress on disarmament, specifically the United States for its research on modified or new-design warheads with new military capabilities.
 In the end, no consensus document was generated.